Heterogeneous Domain Adaptation with Positive and Unlabeled Data: Positive and Unlabeled Heterogeneous Domain Adaptation

 \subsection{Problem Definition}

-We define a problem setting addressed in this paper, PU-HDA setting.
-We suppose that the source domain and target domain share common features as in DSFT \cite{dsft}.
-Let $X_s=[S_c;S_s] \in \mathbb{R}^{n_s\times(c+s)}$ and $X_t=[T_c;T_t] \in \mathbb{R}^{n_t\times(c+t)}$ be the source data matrix with $n_s$ data samples and target data matrix with $n_t$ data samples, respectively.
+We define a problem addressed in this paper, PU-HUDA.
+We suppose that the source domain and target domain share some common features as in DSFT \cite{dsft} (although our experimental results show that our proposed method works even when the number of common features is sufficiently small).
+Let $X_s=[S_c;S_s] \in \mathbb{R}^{n_s\times c}\times\mathbb{R}^{n_s\times s}$ and $X_t=[T_c;T_t] \in \mathbb{R}^{n_t\times c} \times \mathbb{R}^{n_t\times t}$ be the source data matrix with $n_s$ data samples and target data matrix with $n_t$ data samples, respectively.
 Here, $S_c$ and $T_c$ are the data matrices in the common feature space with $c$ dimension in the source and target domain, respectively. $S_s$ and $T_t$ are the data matrices in the source and target specific feature spaces with $s$ and $t$ dimensions, respectively.
-We suppose that the data in the source domain are labeled as positive while the data in the target domain is unlabeled (including both positive and negative examples).
-We remark that this setting is different from the conventional HUDA where the source domain has both positive and negative labeled data.
-In other words, using the notation in Sec.~\ref{pu_setting}, the PU-HDA setting is described by $X_p = X_s$ and $X_u = X_t$.
-The main tasks of the conventional HUDA and PU-HDA are the same, i.e., to predict the labels of the target data.
+We suppose that all data in the source domain is labeled as positive while all data in the target domain is unlabeled (including both positive and negative examples).
+We remark that this setting is different from the conventional HUDA setting where the source domain has both positive and negative labeled data.
+The main tasks of the conventional HUDA and PU-HUDA are the same, i.e., to predict the binary labels of the target data.
 These settings are visualized in Fig.~\ref{fig:setting}.

+The simplest baseline for solving PU-HUDA is to use only common features $S_c$ and $T_c$.
+Existing PU learning methods can be directly applied to the common features.
+However, since existing PU learning methods cannot use domain-specific features, this baseline method provides only limited performance.
+In solving PU-HUDA, PU learning that can take advantage of domain specific features in the heterogeneous setting is essential.